Oenpelli python: Description

 The dorsal colour pattern is dark olive-brown with darkened blotches.
 The belly is pale and dull, varying from cream to yellow.

 The Oenpelli python is able to change its skin colouration, which tends to be lighter at night and darker in the daytime.

 The eggs of the Oenpelli python have been described as "huge".
 At 110.5 by 60 mm, they are almost twice the size of those for the related amethystine python (Simalia amethystina), which are reported as 70 -.

 Behaviour

 The Oenpelli python is nocturnal and inhabits rock crevices, trees, and caves.

 It feeds on birds in fruiting trees, and has been speculated to specialise in eating birds.
 Adults prey on medium-to-large mammals, such as possum or large macropods.
 Captive specimens eat birds and rodents.

 It is an ambush predator that remains motionless for long periods.

 Distribution and habitat

-The species occurs in a restricted range in the Northern Territory, in the sandstone outcrops of western Arnhem Land.
+The Oenpelli python occurs in a restricted range in the Northern Territory, in the sandstone outcrops of western Arnhem Land.